suomitek/suomitek-appboard/docs/developer/basic-form-support.md

 In addition to the `type`, there are other tags that can be used to customize the way the parameter is represented:

 - `title` is used to render the title of the parameter.
-If it's not specified, Kubeapps will use the path of the value (i.e. `credentials.username`).
+If it's not specified, Suomitek-appboard will use the path of the value (i.e. `credentials.username`).
 - `description` is used to include additional information of the parameter.
 - `default` is used to set a default value.
 Note that this field will only be used if the `values.yaml` file doesn't have already a default value for the parameter.